A Unified Approach to Total Vertex Irregularity Strength: Main Results

 \end{proof}

-\subsection{Helm and friendship graphs}
+\subsection{Helm and Friendship Graphs}

-The \emph{helm graph} $H_n$ is obtained from the \emph{wheel graph} $W_n$ by attaching a pendant edge to each vertex of the outer $n$-cycle of the wheel.
-The helm graph $H_n$ consists of $2n + 1$ vertices and $3n$ edges.
+The \emph{helm graph} \(H_n\) is obtained from the \emph{wheel graph} \(W_n\) by attaching a pendant edge to each vertex of the \(n\)-cycle in \(W_n\), forming \(n\) pendant vertices and resulting in \(2n + 1\) vertices (\(n\) pendant vertices plus the \(n + 1\) vertices of \(W_n\)) and \(3n\) edges.
+The \emph{friendship graph} \(F_n\) is constructed by taking \(n\) copies of the triangle \(K_3\) and identifying one vertex from each triangle into a single common vertex, called the \emph{center}, such that each triangle shares exactly this center vertex, yielding \(2n + 1\) vertices and \(3n\) edges.

-The \emph{friendship graph} $f_n$ is a graph constructed by taking $n$ copies of the triangle $K_3$ and gluing one vertex from each triangle together into a single common vertex, called the \emph{center} of the friendship graph.
-Equivalently, we attach $n$ triangles at a shared vertex, such that each triangle has exactly one vertex in common with all others.
-The resulting graph has $2n + 1$ vertices and $3n$ edges.
+The total vertex irregularity strengths of helm graphs and friendship graphs were first computed by Ahmad et al.~\cite{ahmadTotalVertexIrregularity} and Wijaya et al.~\cite{wijaya2008total}, respectively.

-The total vertex irregularity strength of helm graph was first appear in \cite{ahmadTotalVertexIrregularity} while for the friendship graph it was published first in \cite{wijaya2008total}.
+\begin{thm} Let \(H_n\) be the helm graph with \(2n + 1\) vertices, consisting of a center vertex, an \(n\)-cycle, and \(n\) pendant vertices attached to the cycle vertices.
+Then